 STEP #2 – LAYING FIRST HORIZONTAL CANE STRANDS

-STEP #3 – LAYING SECOND VERTICALS CANE STRANDS
+STEP #3 — LAYING SECOND VERTICAL CANE STRANDS

 With this step, begin laying the second vertical strands front to back, OVER the top of STEPS #1 & #2, and just slightly to the RIGHT of STEP #1, the first vertical.

-The real weaving begins with the second side- to-side course, horizontally alternating under-over weave through the doubled front-and- back course.
+The real weaving begins with the second side-to-side step or course.
+Horizontally alternating under-over weave through the doubled/paired front-to-back or vertical rows.

 STEP #5 — WEAVING THE FIRST DIAGONAL CANE STRANDS